Lodi2244/MyBetterMotherfuckingWebsite/README.md

 # MyBetterMotherfuckingWebsite is live !!
-Link's right there :  https://lodi2244.github.io/MyBetterMotherfuckingWebsite/  Enjoy ;)
+If you want to take a good look at my very own version of MotherFucking Website the link's right there :  https://lodi2244.github.io/MyBetterMotherfuckingWebsite/  Enjoy ;)